MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/_build/html/_sources/user_guide/troubleshooting.rst.txt

 **Cause:** The CaImAn parent folder containing `run_CNMF_patches` is not on the MATLAB path.

 **Solution:**
-1. Check the MATLAB path configuration in the `planarSegmentation` script, around line 150:
+1. Check the MATLAB path configuration in the `segmentPlane` script, around line 150:

    ```matlab
    % give access to CaImAn files